mariohernandez/component-based-development/exercises/4-building-components.md

 **IMPORTANT**: Libraries have no effect in the styleguide.
 Libraries are only intended to take effect when viewing our components in Drupal.
 The theme has been setup in a way that all Sass code is compiled and automatically added to the styleguide.

-1. Open your **shiny.libraries.yml** file located in your theme's root (i.e. `shiny.libraries.yml`).
+1. Open the **shiny.libraries.yml** file located in your theme's root.
 If your theme name is not shiny, your libraries.yml file will include your theme's name.

-* Since our theme was created using Mediacurrent's Theme Generator, your libraries.yml probably includes examples of how to declare libraries for Drupal to consume.
+2. Since our theme was created using Mediacurrent's Theme Generator, your libraries.yml probably includes examples of how to declare libraries.
 Take a moment to review the commented code in the libraries file for ideas on how libraries work or visit this page to learn more about [Drupal 8 Libraries](https://www.drupal.org/docs/8/theming-drupal-8/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-theme).

-* Add the following code snippet somewhere in your `shiny.libraries.yml` file to create the Speaker library
+3. Add the following code snippet somewhere in your `shiny.libraries.yml` file to create the Speaker library

 ```
 speaker: